johnfanv2/LenovoLegionLinux/README.md

 ### What does quiet, balanced, or performance mode do?
-You can switch the mode by pressing Fn + Q and it will change the mode in the firmware and the color of the LED, even without any driver support (= without LenovoLegionLinux).
+You can switch the mode by pressing Fn + Q and it will change the mode in the firmware and the color of the LED, even without any driver support (= without Lenovo Legion Linux).

-Changing mode without LenovoLegionLinux is purely implemented in hardware:
+Changing mode without Lenovo Legion Linux is purely implemented in hardware:
 - color of LED changes
 - fan curve in embedded controller changes
 - other purely hardware configs might also change, but I have not observed one
 - as far as I know, power saving or performance of CPU does not change, as this is controlled by kernel or tools like cpupower
-- without LenovoLegionLinux the kernel or other system tools will not know that you have changed the mode
+- without Lenovo Legion Linux the kernel or other system tools will not know that you have changed the mode

-Changing mode with LenovoLegionLinux:
+Changing mode with Lenovo Legion Linux:
 - it changes all of the above
-- additionally the driver in LenovoLegionLinux makes this information available to the kernel and other services like the Power Profiles daemon; these can, if configured, change the performance of the CPU or GPU
+- additionally the driver in Lenovo Legion Linux makes this information available to the kernel and other services like the Power Profiles daemon; these can, if configured, change the performance of the CPU or GPU

 In Windows it is similar: Changing the power mode is reported to the system or tools like Vantage which change the power plan.